GeoX-GIS-AI/Japan-API-Demo-Docs/README.md

 def request_single_location(access_key, secret_key, address, prefecture) -> dict:
     """
-    This function will hit the API with location(address and prefecture) and return the response.
+    This function will execute the API with location(address and prefecture) and return the response.
     :param access_key: AWS Access Key
     :param secret_key: AWS Secret Key
     :param address: address of the location